HP Chromebook 11 (G3)

 ProsCons

-Full-size SD card slot for expandable storage32GB eMMC storage fills quickly with offline files
+Full-size SD card slot for storage expansion past the 16GB eMMC16GB eMMC fills up quickly with downloads, cached files, and Linux containers

 HP Chromebook 11 (G3) Comparison Chart